forrestguest/lora_messenger/README.md

   - Offset tweezers: https://www.amazon.com/dp/B006RBBE3I/

 More information:
 Stores: Adafruit things are available in a variety of locations, their store charges shipping but is otherwise the cheapest option for the feather and LORA featherwing.
-I would also recommend buying the headers from them, and batteries from another source may have reversed polarity.
+I would also recommend buying the headers from them, as batteries from another source may have reversed polarity.
 Check the battery image at Adafruit against the battery you get to make sure you don't break anything.
 Tindie, Adafruit, Digikey and of course Amazon are all places to check.

-The blackbarry q10 keyboard featherwing is from https://www.solder.party/, made by https://twitter.com/arturo182.
+The blackberry q10 keyboard featherwing is from https://www.solder.party/, made by https://twitter.com/arturo182.
 Docs: https://www.solder.party/docs/keyboard-featherwing/
 Code: https://github.com/arturo182/keyboard_featherwing_sw